naglev/dashboard/README.md

 This is a public version of the project, hence the lack of commits.
 ## About the project
-A website that is meant to make engineers’ daily work easier.
+A website that is created to make engineers’ daily work more efficient.
 It serves as a collection of engineering tools.
 Currently it contains two pages: License status, General literature, (Home).

 Languages, libraries and frameworks used for
 * Frontend: HTML, CSS, jQuery, Bootstrap